Usage

 Input line

-The content entered into the input line is stored in the input history when the window is hidden.
-This input history can be used to search former queries.
-When the input has been manually altered, it functions as a pattern for substring matching within the history entries.
-The empty pattern matches any entry (browsing instead of search).
-When the results list is hidden or the first item is selected searches the input history.
-When holding Shift this condition is not required and can be used too for bidirectional iteration.
+The manually entered text of the input line is stored in the input history when the window is hidden.
+This input history can be used to search and browse your past input.
+When the results list is hidden or the first item is selected iterates the input history in reverse order.

 Results list